 Aalborg Energie Technik a/s (AET) Biomass Co-generation Plant:

-A ChlorOut system has also been implemented via the AET SNCR DeNOx System in order to minimise fouling and corrosion at the last stage of the superheater.
-The ChlorOut system is rather advanced, as it is a two-step injection with dedicated sulphate liquids in order to reach a certain KCl level and reduction of emissions.
+The ChlorOut system is advanced, as it is a two-step injection with dedicated sulphate liquids in order to reach a certain KCl level and reduce emissions.
 The KCl level is monitored by an in-situ Alkali Chloride Monitor (IACM).